j0ono0/fastapi-skeleton/README.md

 The '-e' installs in 'editable' mode and it's named from the 'name' variable in setup.py.
 Installing this package will allow the import references to work correctly

+4. Review and change the settings.env file if desired

-4. Initialize Alembic
+5. Initialize Alembic
    + create files `alembic init alembic`
-   + In alembic.ini update this line `sqlalchemy.url = sqlite:///data.db`
+   + In alembic.ini update this line `sqlalchemy.url = sqlite:///data.db` to match if DATABASE_URL was changed in settings.

-5. Create database (Assumes initial models are wanted!) - See section below on Alembic
+6. (Optional) Create an initial Alembic migration for easy rollback during development.
+See below _Create database migration with Alembic_ for details.

 ## Start server for development: